bloobsky/Pixel_Studio/README.md

 <h4>Your website is available now @ https://repository_name.herokuapp.com</h4>

 <h3>Project is deployed @ GitHub and Heroku</h3>
 Github was used in deployement process as it is integrated, simple and ther is no need to use additional services.
-It also containt Version Control and everything is uploaded using terminal commands (git)
+It also containt Version Control and everything is uploaded using terminal commands (git)<br>
-How it is done ?
+How it is done ?<br>
 Open www.github.com.<br> Login with your credentials On the Navigation Bar in the repository you would like to deploy look for 'settings' link.<br>
 Scroll down the page and look for 'GitHub Pages' Under the source section select 'master branch' option Message should appear 'Your site is ready to be published at https://$YourLogin.github.io/$RepositoryName/<br>
 Your website is deployed now.<br>